enaj1125/Continuing_project/README.md

 3) sys
 https://docs.python.org/3.0/library/sys.html

-## Technical Design and Trade-off
+## Technical Design and Trade-Off
 #####1).
 Data structure and Time complexity

 The graph (edges, nodes) can be maintained using either the dictionary or list.
-Since the time complexity of search, insert, delete is O(1) for the dictionary, while o(n) for a list.
+Since the time complexity of search, insert, delete is O(1) for the dictionary, while O(n) for a list.
 Therefore, the dictionary is more efficient and was selected to do the job.

 #####2).
 Data Storage Memory VS. Time Complexity (in the context of big input data )